 I AM very sorry to report that the wildlife recordist Richard Beard died a few days ago.
-We first met in 2010 at the British Library Sound Archive after we’d been introduced to each other by Cheryl Tipp, the Archive’s curator of wildlife sound recordings.
-He was then working as a part-time volunteer to help Cheryl compile the metadata of who-what-and-where for digital sound files.
+We first met in 2010 at the British Library Sound Archive where he was working as a part-time volunteer for the wildlife section.

 For hours at a time he’d sit in one of the Archive’s small recording studios and patiently work his way through batches of nature recordings, listening and noting.
 Many were ones he’d made himself, for Richard was a very knowledgeable and skilful recordist, although he wore his expertise lightly.
 After we got to know each other a bit better, he kindly offered to share some of his London wildlife recordings with my website.
 The first batch appeared here in 2012 under the title of Richard Beard’s Hackney wildlife.